ftctechnh/ftc_app/README.md

 * optionally removing `waitOneFullHardwareCycle()` calls, as they are no longer necessary

 The Swerve Library now appears to be quite stable and functional.
 Our own teams are actively developing their competition code using it.
-It currently is synchronized to the release from FTC HQ that was published January 4th, 2016 (version 1.5).
-Please be sure to **update your driver station** app to the latest-available version.
+It currently is synchronized to the beta release from FTC HQ that was published Feb 2nd, 2016 (version 1.6).

+Please be sure to **update your driver station** app to the latest-available version by side-loading the .APK from the doc\apk directory.
+Side loading can be accomplished by any of several means.
+See the ADB command 'install' command, for example (ADB is found in the Android SDK).
+Alternately, any of several PC applications (such as http://apkinstaller.com/) and Android APK Installer apps (found in the Play Store) can be used.
+The thread here (http://ftcforum.usfirst.org/showthread.php?6101-FTC-Beta-Branch&p=24750#post24750) might also be helpful.

 ## Installing the Library